Qurnat as Sawda': Hiking and tourism

-Qurnat as Sawda is a popular destination for hikers and mountaineers, with several hiking trails leading to the summit.
+Qurnat al Sawda is a popular destination for hikers and mountaineers, with several hiking trails leading to the summit.
 The area also attracts tourists who come to admire the stunning views of the surrounding landscape, including the Mediterranean Sea and the Bekaa Valley.
-There are also several villages and towns in the vicinity, such as Bsharri, which offer accommodations and services for visitors.
+There are also several villages and towns in the vicinity, such as Jird 40, Beqaasefrine, Bsharri, Syr and others which offer accommodations and services for visitors.

 References in medieval religious literature

 In Jacobus de Voragine's Golden Legend, the summit of Mount Lebanon (Qurnat as Sawda') is the site on which Noah, after having survived the flood, replanted a sacred tree.
 Voragine states that the tree's seeds were given to Seth by an angel in the Garden of Eden and placed in Adam's mouth upon his passing such that his blood could feed its growth.